Proryanator-Resources/messageawk/README.md

 Clean up your exported iMessages to a globally compatible format.

 ----------------------------------------------------------
-Purpose: Ever wanted to be able to export your messages on an iphone and read them as a compatible format across all platforms? i.e. html, txt, pdf, etc.
+Purpose: Ever wanted to be able to export your messages on an iphone/android and read them as a compatible format across all platforms? i.e. html, txt, pdf, etc.

 **IMPORTANT**

-  The only way you will be able to export your messages, i.e. the .db containing all of your messages, is to either jailbreak your phone or backup your iPhone in Itunes and somehow extract this .db file from the backup.
+  With a jailbroken iPhone, you can get your .db file from the directory:
+  >/var/mobile/Library/SMS/sms.db

+  With a jailed iPhone, you would have to backup your iPhone in iTunes and rip the .db from the backup file.
+Instructions on how to do this: http://www.smsiphone.org/

+  For Android users, your .db file is easier to get to.
+Once your device is rooted, you can access your .db file under /data/databases/com.android.providers/mmssms.db

-Once you have the .db file, you export the data from this database file at this website: http://www.smsiphone.org/ You can export these to various formats: pdf, csv, pdf.
+Once you have the .db file (for iPhones), you export the data from this database file at this website: http://www.smsiphone.org/

+Or you can optionally use some program like sqlite to export the .db file to a .csv format.

 **IMPORTANT**

   At the moment, this script only works with the .csv format.
 In the future this script will become more flexible.

-These are not that readable as they come.
-This is where this pretty.awk script comes in.
+  Eventually it will work straight on the .db file, excluding the format conversion middleman.

+The file formats your message data comes in is not so readable, therefore it is prettied up by the awk script.

 This script currently works using a strip.sed script that singles out your messages to only one sender, i.e. from the number +18005555555.
 Keep in mind that this removes all the other number's conversations,